spectrocloud/librarium/content/docs/04.5-devx/05-app-profile.md

 ## App Profiles

-App Profiles are templates created with preconfigured services required for Palette Virtual Cluster (PVC) deployment.
-App Profiles provide a way to drive consistency across PVC.
+App Profiles are templates created with preconfigured services required for Palette Virtual Cluster deployment.
+App Profiles provide a way to drive consistency across Palette Virtual Clusters.
 You can create as many profiles as required.
-An App Profile can be created to meet specific types of Workload on PVC.
+An App Profile can be created to meet specific types of Workload on virtual cluster.
 For example, you may create a Development App Profile with Helm Charts, Manifest, different database applications, etc.

 <br />